gcarret/gladys-milight/README.md

 WARNING : this is a WIP to add v6 compatibility. (upgrade to node-milight-promise v0.2.3)

-What works for now :
+What works for now (18/08/2017) :
-- Detection of all kinds of bridges : Depending on its version, the bridge will have an identifier "IP:v6" or "IP:legacy" in Gladys.
+- Detection of all kinds of bridges : Depending on its version, the bridge will have an identifier "IP_ADDRESS:v6" or "IP_ADDRESS:legacy" in Gladys.
-- Basic control of RGBWW lamps ( on/off, brightness and hue)
+- Full control of RGBW and RGB-CCT lamps on V6 bridge ( on/off, brightness, saturation and hue, whiteMode and nightMode).
+To allow this control you need to add for your device the following deviceTypes (see the picture for the available ranges):

+binary
+brightness
+saturation
+hue
+whitemode
+nightmode

-- Basic control of Bridge Leds (if any).
-Create a Device with "BRIDGE_ID:bridge" as identifier to control it, with the same DeviceTypes as for lamps
+- Full control of Bridge Leds (if any).
+Create a Device with "BRIDGE_ID:bridge" as identifier to control it, with the same DeviceTypes as for lamps (except saturation, which can't be controlled).